Jennie Eisenhower: Career

 Eisenhower has appeared in small roles in the films Mona Lisa Smile (2003), Arthur (2011), and The Suspect (2013).
-She taught theatre as an adjunct faculty member at Temple University.
+She taught theater as an adjunct faculty member at Temple University.

 Personal life

-Eisenhower narrated the audiobook version of her mother’s 2007 book about her grandmother, Pat Nixon: The Untold Story.
+Eisenhower narrated the audiobook version of her mother's 2007 book about her grandmother, Pat Nixon: The Untold Story.
+In 2011, Eisenhower married Anthony (Tony) Cheslock and they have a daughter.
+They divorced in 2017.

+In October 2020, Eisenhower married Sara Neville.

 She is a Democrat and voted for Barack Obama in 2012.